-The operations apply to the ones that you select and will not affect the hidden operations, such as Auxiliary copy.
+The operations apply to the ones that you select and will not affect the hidden operations.

 Under Do not run job, select the days, weeks, and times to include in the blackout window.

 To enable the blackout window for dates, move the Between these dates toggle key to the right, and then enter dates in the Start date and End date boxes.

-To skip the jobs that are scheduled to run during the blackout window, instead of putting them into a queued state, move the Do not submit job toggle key to the right.
+To skip the jobs that are scheduled to run during the blackout window, instead of putting them into a queued state, move the Do not submit scheduled job toggle key to the right.

 If you move the Do not submit job toggle key to the right, schedule operations will not start during the blackout window.